GamingGuitarMan/CIS350/README.md

 ---
 # 2. Introduction
  In our app, it will load a blank screen with a menu where the user can select add item.
-The user is able to store their items and the shelf life in FireFlutter.
-The user can then edit/remove/add additional items.
-When it gets closer to the time a user has set, a prompt shows up on the screen which informs the user what they need to pick up for the day.
+The user is able to store their items and the expected shelf life for that item.
+The user can then edit or remove that item, and add additional items.
+A user can also select a date and time in which they want to go grocery shopping, and when the time a user has set arrives, a notification is then sent to the phone so the user does not forget to shop, or any items they need when they shop.
+The shelf life of the items also lets the user know what they have currently, but will be out of by the time the next shopping trip comes around.
+Overall, the app is a great way for a user to keep track of and oragnize their shopping items to save time and effort on making lists and remembering they need to shop.

 ---
 # 3. Design
-The API used in our application is Dart.
-Dart is used by FlutterFire, which is our mobile application platform.
-For testing our app, we are using a Flutter emulator.
-Our database and server is based in Firebase.
+The user-interface in our app is made from flutter which is coded in Dart.
+For testing our app, we are using an android emulator made from Android Studio, and then run from Visual Studio Code.
+Our database and server is Firestore in Firebase.
 For our documentation, we are using Markdown.
 Finally, Use Case Diagrams and Sequence Diagrams are created in Lucid Chart.

 ## 3.1 Stack Design

 The stack of our app implements a serverless software architecture by using Firebase.
 This is an easy and hassle-free way to set up a server and database that handles the back end logic.
-This then connected to our front-end user interface, developed using Flutter.
-Flutter handles much of the logic we need for the user, and connects seemlessly with Firebase.
+This then connected to our front-end user interface, developed using Flutter and coded in the language of Dart.
+Flutter handles much of the logic we need for the user, and connects seemlessly with Firebase so we don't have to worry about service maintainence or database management.

    ![image](https://user-images.githubusercontent.com/50177364/206883157-1cf902d1-4f83-4ff4-9fa2-48d471b545b3.png)